BBVA/qed/rtd_docs/source/use_cases/documentation.rst

         add \
         --event "$(cat document_event.json)"

-And Finally retrieve and verify the proof.
+Finally, we can generate again the QED event to request a membership proof from QED Log and verify the proof.

 .. code:: shell